UPDATED: Jan. 4, 2021 —

-Have you tried the product or service in the past?
-Don’t keep the good news to yourself, craft a glowing review on Google and then post it on any other platform that features your girl’s services.
+Reviews truly matter.
+If you’ve tried a friend’s product or service in the past don’t keep the good news to yourself.
+Craft a thoughtful and glowing review on Google and then post it on any other platform that features your girl’s services.

 In addition to sharing online reviews, word of mouth is another great way to spread brand awareness.
+According to a 2020 report from Kantar Media, advertising is the least trusted source of information about brands among consumers.
+People want to hear from their friends—not advertising.
 Consider yourself an ambassador of your friend’s company and talk up her product to your circle of influence.

-Is there a BOGO promotion or some type of sale going on?
+Is there a BOGO (buy one, get one) promotion or some type of sale going on?
 It will cost you absolutely nothing to click share and let your followers know about it.

 Small businesses can always benefit from a little social proof.
 If you’re particularly impressed by what her business has to offer, volunteer to write a thoughtful testimonial to appear on her business website and social media accounts.